Off-Lined

-Off-Lined (Spanish: Desconectados) is a 2022 Chilean-American comedy film directed by Diego Rougier and written by Rougier, Diego Ayala & Rodrigo Vergara Tampe.
+Off-Lined (Spanish: Desconectados) is a 2022 Chilean-American comedy film directed by Diego Rougier and written by Rougier, Diego Ayala & Rodrigo Vergara Tampe, based on an original idea by Rodrigo Vergara Tampe.
 Starring Javiera Contador.
 It is the first Chilean film produced for Amazon Prime.

 Synopsis

 Victoria, a mother addicted to the internet and work, is completely disconnected from her two teenage children, Clara and Julián.
 Just when he is about to receive that long-awaited promotion, a solar storm leaves the entire world without internet, indefinitely.
 With her ex-husband stranded in another country, she is faced with the reality that she has to be a mother without the help of apps or the internet.

 Cast

 The actors participating in this film are: